Vitamoon/vitamoon/README.md

 name: Kaelan
 location: Berkeley
 origin: SF Bay Area 🌉
-education: Currently at UC Berkeley studying EECS; will be graduating in '27
+education: Currently at UC Berkeley studying EECS
 job: don't have one (yet).
 Isn't that why you're looking here?
     ++ looking for internships. like Citadel or McKinsey or better
 past_experiences: